lagoproject/DMP/DMP.md

 (_If some data is kept closed provide rationale for doing so_).

 Data will be made publicly available after a variable waiting (embargo) period similar to the established ones for other large experiments.

 #### **Specify how the data will be made available**.

 Consolidated datasets (grouped by catalogs) will be exposed together with their metadata through the [EGI DataHub, https://datahub.egi.eu](https://datahub.egi.eu) service to be gathered by discovery services such as B2FIND, thus:

-- General public: B2FIND web interface at [http://b2find.eudat.eu](http://b2find.eudat.eu) (search engine of metadata published), web browser to the page of some published catalog (link to a public PID).
-Aditionally, as metadata follow a linked-data syntaxsis and standars, other discovery services, even Google could expose them.
+- General public: B2FIND web interface at [http://b2find.eudat.eu](http://b2find.eudat.eu) (search engine of metadata published), a web browser to the page of some published catalog (link to a public PID).
+Additionally, as metadata follow a linked-data syntaxis and standards, other discovery services, even Google could find them.
-- LAGO mebers: the aforementioned ones for general public plus, browser whole data repositry at [https://datahub.egi.eu](https://datahub.egi.eu) (without search engine), CDMI API, propietary API and FUSE mount on local system of the repository tree.
+- LAGO members: the aforementioned ones for general public plus, browser whole data repository at [https://datahub.egi.eu](https://datahub.egi.eu) (without search engine), CDMI API, proprietary API and FUSE mount on a local system of the repository tree.

 #### **Methods or software tools needed to access the data**.